Bangladesh police say leader of cafe attack has been killed

-NEW DELHI (AP) — Bangladesh police say a militant suspected of being one of the leaders of an attack on a popular cafe in Bangladesh’s capital last summer that left 20 people dead has been killed in a shootout with security officials.
+NEW DELHI (AP) — Bangladesh police say a militant suspected of being one of the leaders of an attack on a popular cafe in Bangladesh’s capital that left 20 people dead last year has been killed in a shootout with security officials.

-Counter terrorism unit head Monirul Islam said that Nurul Islam Marzan was one of two people killed in a shootout early Friday in Dhaka.
+Counterterrorism unit head Monirul Islam said Nurul Islam Marzan was one of two people killed in a shootout early Friday in Dhaka.
 He did not provide details.
+Also killed was Saddam Hossain, an accomplice of Marzan, said Home Minister Asaduzzaman Khan Kamal.

-Police had earlier said that Marzan was one of the leaders behind the July 1 attack on a Dhaka restaurant where 20 hostages, including 17 foreigners, were killed.
+Police had said earlier that Marzan was one of the leaders of the July 1 attack on a Dhaka restaurant where 20 hostages, including 17 foreigners, were killed.

+Khan said Saddam was involved in many killings including the slaying of a Japanese citizen in the hands of the suspected militants in the country’s northern Bangladesh in recent years.

 Most Read Stories